Ideas for resolving conflict at church when things get sticky

 Expecting others to be where you think they "should be."

-If your best efforts fail and resolution isn't possible
+If your best efforts fail

-It's okay.
-Sometimes relationships are imperfect -- even at church.
-Do your best to be kind and forgiving, then hand the situation over to God.
-Maybe this isn't the right time (for reasons you don't understand).
+Do your best to be kind and forgiving, then give it to God.
+Maybe this isn't the right time for resolution for reasons you don't understand.